feng-ecohydro/soil-plant-model/README.md

 * simulate_plant_trajectories.py - used to simulate soil moisture, minimum plant water potentials, and net cumulative assimilation over a dry period, with designated mean rainfall frequencies and vapor pressure deficit
 * params_soil.py - parameters for different soil types
 * params_constants.py - contains constants used in the models

+## Data
+* hydraulic_traits.xls - contains the trait parameters for *Juniperus monosperma* and *Pinus edulis* used to simulate plant trajectories